5 Ways to Generate Leads for Your Small Business

 5. Host events

 For many small businesses, people finding their physical storefront is just as important as being found online.
-In fact, in a 2018 Bizzabo survey, 41% of marketers said they believe events are the most effective marketing channel, even compared to digital advertising, email marketing, and content marketing.8
+In fact, in a 2022 Bizzabo survey, 61% of marketers believe that in-person events are the most effective marketing channel, even compared to digital advertising, email marketing, and content marketing.7

 Events are a great excuse to invite people in your door to see who you are and what you have to offer — even if those things have nothing to do with the event itself.
 Participating in community events that draw people into your business, like an art walk, is one option.
 But you can also come up with your own events, like book readings, seminars, or small concerts.
 You could even invite community groups to hold meetings in your business.
 In every case, a new person could walk into your business for the first time and see something he or she likes.